-City Year and the Center for Social Organization of Schools (CSOS) at Johns Hopkins University Partnership
+City Year and the Everyone Graduates Center at Johns Hopkins University Partnership

-Compass Academy is supported by City Year - AmeriCorps and the Center for Social Organization of Schools at Johns Hopkins University.
+Compass Academy is supported by City Year - AmeriCorps and the Everyone Graduates Center at Johns Hopkins University.
 These two national non-profit education organizations hold a combined experience of 50 years in helping students succeed and currently partner with 314 public schools across the country.

 CITY YEAR INC.

 City Year helps students and schools succeed.
 Fueled by national service, City Year partners with more than 300 public schools in 29 urban, high-need communities across the U.S. Diverse teams of City Year AmeriCorps members provide research-based student, classroom and school-wide supports to help students stay in school and on track to graduate from high school, ready for college and career success.
 A 2015 study shows that schools that partner with City Year were up to two-to-three times more likely to improve on math and English assessments.
 A proud member of the AmeriCorps national service network, City Year is supported by the Corporation for National and Community Service, local school districts and private philanthropy from corporations, foundations and individuals.
 City Year launched in Denver in 2011 and serves approximately 4,000 students in Denver Public Schools each year.

 Through a systematic and comprehensive approach, the Everyone Graduates Center combines analysis of the causes, location, and consequences of the nation’s dropout crisis with the development of tools and models designed to keep all students on the path to high school graduation, and capacity building efforts to enable states, communities, school districts, and schools to provide all their students with the supports they need to succeed.
 The Everyone Graduate Center seeks to identify the barriers that stand in the way of all students graduating from high school prepared for adult success, to develop strategic solutions to overcome the barriers, and to build local capacity to implement and sustain them.